michimawan/crawel/readme.md

 # Pivotal Crawler

 Pivotal Crawler is a web application for get pivotal id from CI and push to google sheet.
-Pivotal crawler avaiable manage the project latest build from CI
+Pivotal crawler available manage the project latest build from CI.

 ## Ho to use